cuthbertLab/daseki/README.md

 *The information used here was obtained free of charge from and is copyrighted by Retrosheet.
 Interested parties may contact Retrosheet at 20 Sunset Rd., Newark, DE 19711.*

-The retrosheet data for 1995-2014 is included with this download.
-Remaining files can be found on their website.